alchemistry/alchemlyb/docs/parsing.rst

 --------------------------
 All components of **alchemlyb** are designed to work together well with minimal work on the part of the user.
 To make this possible, the library deals in a common data structure for each ``dHdl`` and ``u_nk``, and all parsers yield these quantities in these standard forms.
+The layout of these data structures allow for easy stacking of samples from different simulations while retaining information on where each sample came from using e.g. :py:func:`pandas.concat`.

 ``dHdl`` standard form
 ''''''''''''''''''''''